orlaqp/RestfulCappuccino/README.md

 This is a basic declaration of a RestfulCappuccino class.
 A simple Cappuccino class inheriting from RestfulCappuccino.
 With this simple class you could retrieve any data from the server side Synchronously or Asynchronously.
 Check the following examples:

+## Let's talk about Notifications first ##

+Restful Cappuccino generate notifications for every single CRUD method either synchronous or asynchronous.
+Let me explain what information you can get from the notifications.
+The RestfulCappuccinoNotification object is used to pass important notification information.
+Let's start by showing you the definition for this class:

+	@implementation RestfulCappuccinoNotification : CPObject
+	{
+		id			requestor @accessors; // Who request the method.
+		CPString	modelName @accessors; // The model that requested the method, in our example this would "Student" CPString	eventType @accessors; // Type of the event: Load, Save, Update, Remove is mostly for internal use. id			eventParameters @accessors; // The parameters passed to the request (not implemented yet, is coming soon) id			eventData @accessors; // Some data realated to the method's call.
+It vary depending on the method.
+	}

+	@end

+Once you are subscribe to the notification, you could retrieve this information like this:

+	[[aNotification object] restfulNotification] // This call will return the RestfulCappuccinoNotification object for that notification

 ## How to Load Data ##

 Retrieve all records (the http request would look like this server_address/students/ )

-	var students = [Student all]; // This is a synchronous call that return an array of Students from the Server
+	var students = [Student all]; // This is a synchronous call that returns an array of Students from the Server

-	var students = [Student allWithRequestor:self] // This is a synchronous call that return an array of Students from the Server.
+	var students = [Student allWithRequestor:self]; // This is a synchronous call that returns an array of Students from the Server.
-												   // And generate a Notification with the requestor included